sheilateozy/track-skipping-predictor/README.md

 # Still curious?
 I authored a research paper covering the details of my methodology and findings under a PhD-level Machine Learning class at Columbia.
 This paper was awarded the top mark in the class (full-mark grade).

-You can find my paper here:
+You can find my paper here: <a href="https://github.com/sheilateozy/Spotify_Predicting-Track-Skipping/blob/main/research_paper.pdf">Paper</a>